marigold-dev/kernel-gallery-mirror/10_dungeon/README.md

 }
 ```

-> You need to have a tezos node running
+> You need to have a tezos node running.
 > You can provide any node

 ```rust